Opinion | Lindsey Graham is ripe for a takedown. Jaime Harrison could give it to him.

 Graham needs no introduction, but as he seems to mention at every opportunity, he does need money.
 Not that he’s broke, not by a long shot.
 Katon Dawson, former Republican state chairman, told me that Graham is still on track to collect $80 million, compared to just $14 million six years ago.
 Between super PAC money and independent expenditure groups, this single Senate seat will have cost $220 million.

 Though Harrison’s kick in the final lap took nearly everyone by surprise, Graham was ripe for a takedown.
-Democrats who used to love him are furious for the way he shapeshifted into Trump’s biggest supporter and golf-playing sidekick after once calling him a “race-baiting, xenophobic, religious bigot.”
+Democrats who used to love him are furious for the way he shapeshifted into President Trump’s biggest supporter and golf-playing sidekick after once calling him a “race-baiting, xenophobic, religious bigot.”

 Even Never Trump Republicans feel betrayed by someone they no longer recognize.